🇬🇧 en da 🇩🇰

 /wɜːm/ , /wɝm/

-• (computing) A self-replicating malware that propagates through a network.
+• (computing) A self-replicating program that propagates through a network, differing from a virus in usually lacking any destructive effects.

 • (anatomy) A muscular band in the tongue of some animals, such as dogs; the lytta.